This article has links to products and services we love, which we may make commission from.

 Check out the Light and Music Fountain at Centro Comercial Safari (Safari Shopping Centre), which comes alive at night.

-If you want to hide from the sun or wind, consider an escape room challenge where you and your team are given clues to help you get out of the locked space in a set amount of time.
+If you want to hide from the sun or wind, consider an escape room challenge where you and your team are given clues to help you escape the locked space in a set amount of time.

 No pressure!

-There are heaps of spa rooms located around the south, many of which are just off the beach next to the bars.
+Heaps of spa rooms are located around the south, many of which are just off the beach next to the bars.

 Most offer head, back and foot massages and other beauty treatments.